teuben/teunix/Install/kde6.md

 ## Issues

-- Wayland seems to prevent emacs-gui from resizing
+- Wayland seems to prevent emacs-gui from resizing (see my .emacs patch) (setq frame-resize-pixelwise t)

-- Icons from System Tray seem to disappear sometimes....  do these help: sudo service bluetooth restart sudo systemctl restart bluetooth or I can use restart_kde
+- Icons from System Tray seem to disappear sometimes....  do these help: sudo service bluetooth restart sudo systemctl restart bluetooth or I can use my script restart_kde

 - Serious issue sometimes when switching desktops too fast, scrollbar can do it, should be disabled or binding to another action?
 It will otherwise lock the system, only reboot comes out.

+- i get the impression current video drivers for i915 are curropting memory with video is used for long times.

 ## My KDE Setup (short version)

-Notes for Ubuntu 25.04 - KDE Plasma 6.3.3 / Frameworks 6.12.0 / Qt 6.8.2
+Notes for Ubuntu 25.04 -
+                         KDE Plasma 6.3.3 / Frameworks 6.12.0 / Qt 6.8.2
                                     6.3.4              6.12.0      6.8.3    may-21
 		                    6.3.90             6.14.0      6.8.3    6.4 beta-1
 				    6.4.3              6.16.0      6.9.1    fedora-42